jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

       :=: (cre 0.4 $ (dim 0.2 $ instrument Bassoon $ phrase [Dyn (Loudness 70), Art (Staccato 0.7)] $ lsMusic n ap (dur)))
 ```

+It is important in a piece like this to have some kind of sectional structure.
+Quite simple here, but it makes a difference.
 The piece is played like this:

 ```